Dauphiné Alps

-The Dauphiné Alps (Alpes du Dauphiné) are a group of mountain ranges in Southeastern France, west of the main chain of the Alps.
+The Dauphiné Alps (Alpes du Dauphiné) are a group of mountain ranges in southeastern France, west of the main chain of the Alps.
 Mountain ranges within the Dauphiné Alps include the Massif des Écrins in Écrins National Park, Belledonne, Le Taillefer range and the mountains of Matheysine.

 Etymology

 The Dauphiné (/fr/) is a former French province whose area roughly corresponded to that of the present departments of :Isère, :Drôme, and :Hautes-Alpes.

 Geography

 They are separated from the Cottian Alps in the east by the Col du Galibier and the upper Durance valley; from the western Graian Alps (Vanoise Massif) in the north-east by the river Arc; from the lower ranges Vercors Plateau and Chartreuse Mountains in the west by the rivers Drac and Isère.
 Many peaks rise to more than 10,000 ft, with Barre des Écrins (4,102 m) the highest.

 Administratively the French part of the range belongs to the French departments of Isère, Hautes-Alpes and Savoie.

-The whole range is drained by the Rhone through its tributaries.
+The whole range is drained by the Rhône through its tributaries.

 It has been proposed that the height of mountains in the Dauphiné Alps is limited by the erosion caused by small glaciers, causing a topographic effect called the glacial buzzsaw.